Home / Swallowtail (Papilionidae) / Goliath Birdwing (Ornithoptera goliath)

 Quick Facts

-Distribution & Habitat Dense tropical rainforests of New Guinea and adjacent smaller islands
+Distribution & Habitat Exclusive to the dense tropical rainforests of New Guinea and nearby islands.

 Did You Know?